 I’m not suggesting you delude yourself by only thinking about the good outcomes and ignoring the possibility of things going wrong.
 But, if your primary focus is on the potential opportunity rather than the imagined catastrophe then you’ll be far better positioned to engage with risk comfortably rather than avoiding it by default.

 Once I got myself used to this way of thinking I eventually made the plunge and am currently in the process of upgrading my clinic and expanding the business in all kinds of exciting ways.
 Has all that risk paid off?
 I’ll let you know.
 I’m very much in the middle of the story right now and it’s too early to tell.

 But, at least I’m in the story, not watching from the sidelines because needless fears about risk are holding me back.

-What are some of the things you do to get comfortable with risk in your business?
+What are some of the things you do to tackle risk management in your business?